-Thomas’s saga got a lot worse.
-She learned that requests for money were also sent out in her name to her contacts inside Cash App, some of whom sent money.
+Thomas’ saga got a lot worse.
+She learned that requests for money were sent out in her name to her contacts inside Cash App, some of whom sent money.
 Bitcoins were purchased and sold through her Cash App account as well.
 Thomas shared documentation of the transactions with AARP.

 After AARP inquired to confirm her situation, a bank representative again looked into the case.
-A day later, the bank called Thomas and told her they would credit her account with the missing money, which Chase confirmed to AARP.
-The money was in Thomas' account Monday morning, she said.
+A day later, the bank called Thomas and told her it would credit her account with the missing money, which Chase confirmed to AARP.

 SIM cards carry personal information